 With its five adjustable beech wood shelves, you can store 29 Bordeaux-style wine bottles.
 However, if you purchase wine bottles with wide/sloping shoulders or made of heavy special glass, you might only be able to store fewer bottles.

-Overall, the product is nearly quiet with its minimal vibrations that also ensures the protection of nearby sediments.
+Overall, the product is nearly quiet with its minimal vibrations which also ensures the protection of nearby sediments.

 The door has a brand label sticker that is quite tough, it may take you some time and effort to scrape the goo off of the glass thoroughly.